aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-facades/pdfbookmarkeditor/create-bookmarks/_index.md

 ## Create Bookmarks of All Pages with Properties

-**PdfBookmarEditor** class allows you to create bookmarks of all the pages of a PDF file and specify the properties (Color, Bold, Italic).
-You can do that with the help of **CreateBookmarks** method.
-First, you need to create an object of **PdfBookmarkEditor** class and bind the input PDF using **BindPdf** method.
-Then, you have to call **CreateBookmarks** method and save the output PDF file using **Save** method.
+[PdfBookmarkEditor](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfbookmarkeditor) class allows you to create bookmarks of all the pages of a PDF file and specify the properties (Color, Bold, Italic).
+You can do that with the help of [CreateBookmarks](https://apireference.aspose.com/pdf/net/aspose.pdf.facades.pdfbookmarkeditor/createbookmarks/methods/2) method.
+First, you need to create an object of [PdfBookmarkEditor](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfbookmarkeditor) class and bind the input PDF using [BindPdf](https://apireference.aspose.com/pdf/net/aspose.pdf.facades.facade/bindpdf/methods/3) method.
+Then, you have to call [CreateBookmarks](https://apireference.aspose.com/pdf/net/aspose.pdf.facades.pdfbookmarkeditor/createbookmarks/methods/2) method and save the output PDF file using [Save](https://apireference.aspose.com/pdf/net/aspose.pdf/document/methods/save) method.
 The following code snippet shows you how to create bookmarks of all the pages with properties.